zzzprojects/learn-orm/tutorials/efcore-temporal-query/getting-started.md

 <img src="images/setup-5.png" alt="Console Application created">

 You can see a new console application project is created.
-Now to install an **Dabble.EntityFrameworkCore.Temporal.Query**, right-click on the project in **Solution Explorer**, and select **Manage NuGet Packages...**
+Now to install a **Dabble.EntityFrameworkCore.Temporal.Query**, right-click on the project in **Solution Explorer**, and select **Manage NuGet Packages...**

 <img src="images/setup-6.png" alt="Install Dabble.EntityFrameworkCore.Temporal.Query">